HS4 carburetor tuning on Austin Mini

 Op 07

-When the choke control is pushed in all the way, check that there is play between the fast idle bolt and the choke lever.
+When the choke control is pushed back, check that there is play between the fast idle bolt and the choke lever.

 Op 08